ZAR 45,050 pps

 Day 18, 19 & 20: Cape Town ( 3 nights )

 It’s the final stop of the ultimate tour.
 The big guy.
 Beautiful Cape Town.
 A Table Mountain backdrop, the crashing waves of two oceans.
 The Indian and Atlantic.
 Cape Town needs no sales pitch.
 It began life as a kitchen garden in 1652 to restock ships en route to India.
 Today it’s known as the Mother City.

 On the way: On a non-stop highway drive, you could be there in under two hours, it’s about 120km.
 Or, you could take the route which hugs the coast, guaranteeing spectacular views across False Bay and some worthy stops along the way.

 When you're there: Cape Town is a sprawling beast which oozes natural splendour.
 The craggy beauty of Table Mountain is in your face.
 In the nicest possible way.
 The beaches are white and positively smashing.
 Although they are cold.
 Brrrr.
-This is a city is known for its harbour and for its natural setting in the Cape Floristic Region.
+This city is known for its harbour and for its natural setting in the Cape Floristic Region.

 Explore on your own or with the red hop-on, hop-off buses.
 Or let the hotel organise a professional guide for you.

 There’s the V&A Waterfront, Robben Island, SA Museum and Bo-Kaap, Kirstenbosch Botanical Gardens, Cape Point, the penguin colony at Boulders Beach.
 The list goes on and on and it’s all good.

 Cape Town also has a cool urban edge.
 Good art galleries, hip bars, world-rated restaurants and boutique shops.